KaranSapra124/Job_Portal_Microservice/README.md

-MICROSERVICES JOB PORTAL SYSTEM
+🧑‍💼 Microservices Job Portal System
-Overview
+📘 Overview

-The Microservices Job Portal is a scalable, enterprise-grade web application designed to support job postings, candidate applications, and recruiter workflows.
-The system is implemented using a distributed microservices architecture that emphasizes scalability, maintainability, fault isolation, and independent service deployment.
+The Microservices Job Portal System is a scalable, enterprise-grade web application designed to streamline job postings, candidate applications, and recruiter workflows.
+The platform is built using a modern microservices architecture, enabling independent service deployment, fault isolation, and horizontal scalability.

-The application leverages asynchronous, event-driven communication using Apache Kafka and follows modern backend and frontend development best practices.
-Each service is independently developed, deployed, and maintained, enabling rapid iteration and horizontal scaling.
+⚠️ All backend services communicate asynchronously using Apache Kafka to ensure loose coupling and high system resilience.

-Core Capabilities
+⭐ Key Features

-• Secure user authentication and authorization
+🔐 Secure user authentication and authorization

-• Recruiter job posting and job lifecycle management
+🧑‍💼 Recruiter-driven job posting and management

-• Candidate job search and application submission
+👨‍🎓 Candidate job discovery and application tracking

-• Asynchronous event-driven notification processing
+📩 Event-driven notifications using Kafka

-• Independent and loosely coupled backend services
+🧩 Independently deployable microservices

-• Containerized local and production-ready environments
+🐳 Fully containerized development and deployment setup

-Technology Stack
+🚀 Technology Stack

-Frontend
+🎨 Frontend

-• Next.js
+Next.js

-• React
+React

-• Node.js
+Node.js

-Backend
+⚙️ Backend

-• Node.js
+Node.js

-• Express.js
+Express.js

-• PostgreSQL
+PostgreSQL

-• Apache Kafka
+Apache Kafka

-Infrastructure & DevOps
+🏗️ Infrastructure & DevOps

-• Docker
+Docker

-• Docker Compose
+Docker Compose

-System Architecture
+🧩 System Architecture

-The system is designed using a microservices-based architecture, where each business capability is encapsulated within its own service.
-Services communicate asynchronously through Kafka, ensuring loose coupling and high fault tolerance.
+The application follows a microservices-based architecture, where each service represents a distinct business capability and operates independently.

-Each microservice:
+✅ Each microservice:

-• Runs as an independent Node.js application
+Runs as an isolated Node.js application

-• Owns its own database or schema
+Owns its own database or schema

-• Communicates exclusively via APIs or Kafka events
+Communicates exclusively through REST APIs or Kafka events

-• Can be deployed and scaled independently
+Can be developed, deployed, and scaled independently

-High-level project structure:
+📂 Project Structure

 job-portal
 │